What Is Trello?

 See the success window?
 You’re done.
 Now you have all your data from your Trello project, and are ready to work on building your online Gantt chart.

 How to Use Your Trello Gantt Chart

 Now that you’ve got your Trello board in our project management tool, the real fun begins.
 Our Gantt chart software lets you control your project plan and manage your schedule in ways that are not possible with Trello, TeamGantt or Elegantt.
-We not only offer kanban boards or Gantt charts but a complete set of time tracking, task management, team collaboration and project planning features.
+We offer one of the best project management software, equipped with a complete set of time tracking, task management, team collaboration and project planning features.

 On the left side of the Gantt chart view is a spreadsheet of your tasks, which can be broken down into summary tasks.
 Once you’ve added a start and end date to each task, they automatically populate the bar chart timeline on the right side of the Gantt.
 Now you can see the entire project laid out on a map, right down to the task level to track progress, assign tasks, and collaborate with your team members.